perak/kitchen-site/files/api_reference.md

 templating | string | "blaze" or "react".
 Default: "blaze".
 Note: "react" is not fully implemented yet. frontend | string | "bootstrap3", "semantic-ui", "materialize" or "aframe".
 Default: "bootstrap3". "semantic-ui", "materialize" and "aframe" are not fully implemented yet. "aframe" can only be used with "react" app. theme | string | Visual theme name.
-With "bootstrap" frontend theme can be "flat-ui" or one of bootswatch themes: "bootswatch-amelia", "bootswatch-cerulean", "bootswatch-cosmo", "bootswatch-cyborg", "bootswatch-darkly", "bootswatch-flatly", "bootswatch-journal", "bootswatch-lumen", "bootswatch-paper", "bootswatch-readable", "bootswatch-simplex", "bootswatch-slate", "bootswatch-spacelab", "bootswatch-superhero", "bootswatch-united", "bootswatch-yeti" footer\_text | string | Text to show in page footer roles | array of string | List of user roles for applications with user account system.
+With "bootstrap" frontend theme can be "flat-ui" or one of bootswatch themes: "bootswatch-amelia", "bootswatch-cerulean", "bootswatch-cosmo", "bootswatch-cyborg", "bootswatch-darkly", "bootswatch-flatly", "bootswatch-journal", "bootswatch-lumen", "bootswatch-paper", "bootswatch-readable", "bootswatch-simplex", "bootswatch-slate", "bootswatch-spacelab", "bootswatch-superhero", "bootswatch-united", "bootswatch-yeti" animate | bool | If set to true, animate.css will be included and all elements with "animated" css class will be animated when they reach viewport (on scroll and on resize) footer\_text | string | Text to show in page footer roles | array of string | List of user roles for applications with user account system.
 There are two predefined roles "nobody" and "owner" (see collection object for more info). default\_role | string | Default role for new users